HaydenHaines/VeriVote/README.md

 To do this, we will employ an additional new technology.
 An imaging system will be located on top of every ballot collection box.
 Each ballot will include an open space for a random hand drawing by the voter.
 It can be any shape, any consistency as long as it include no less than 85% whitespace, and is not the voter's signature.
 Machine learning algorithms will be employed to render the shape into a score.
 Any two ballots that have equal scores will be flagged for hand examination to ensure that the same ballot was never run through a machine twice.

 Embedded system
-  1) Images each ballot,
+  1) Image each ballot and envelope if absentee,
+  2) No timestamps are used so that video of voters cannot be tied to individual ballots or that envelopes can be linked to ballots directly,
-  2) Records each ballot,
+  3) Record each ballot,
-  3) Collects each vote cast,
+  4) Collect each vote cast,
-  4) Uses an individual unique identifier system non-signature
+  5) Uses an individual unique identifier system non-signature
-  5) Prints a day end report
+  6) Prints a day end report
-  6) Connects once and only once to central system uploads day end report only when vote system is closed.
+  7) Connects once and only once to central system uploads day end report only when vote system is closed.
-  7) Uses the unique identifier system to verify each ballot was scanned only once
+  8) Uses the unique identifier system to verify each ballot was scanned only once
-  8) Manages states for each stage of the vote day.
+  9) Manages states for each stage of the vote day.
-  9) Manages the terminus of ballots.
+  10) Manages the terminus of ballots.

 Central System
   1) Tabulates all the collected votes